 —Joe Richman is the award-winning founder and executive producer of Radio Diaries whose work is regularly heard on NPR.
 His seminar will explore narrative storytelling in audio formats – with particular attention paid to stories of immigration, past and present – and incorporate a spring-break trip to the border town of Laredo, Texas.*

 The visiting professors’ courses will complement seminars taught by the program’s professors in residence.
-In the fall, Stephens will offer Investigative Journalism: Accountability Reporting, while Amos will teach International News: Migration Reporting, which includes a fall-break trip to Winnipeg and Toronto, Canada.* In the spring, Stephens will teach The Media in America: What to Read and Believe in the Digital Age.
+In the fall, Stephens will offer The Media in America: What to Read and Believe in the Age of Covid, while Amos will teach International News: Migration Reporting, which includes a fall-break trip to Winnipeg and Toronto, Canada.* In the spring, Stephens will again teach his course on consuming news during the current “infodemic.”

 Princeton’s journalism seminars were inaugurated in 1957 by a bequest from former New York Herald journalist Edwin F. Ferris.
 They have since become one of the nation’s most respected programs of journalism courses—as well as some of the University’s most highly rated courses.
 Gifts from other generous alumni and their families have expanded the program’s offerings.